-As at 31 December 2019, the balance of lease liabilities with related parties committed by the Company Executives was PLN 9,812 thousand.
+As at 31 December 2020, the balance of lease liabilities with related parties committed by the Company Executives was PLN 14,700 thousand.

-In 2019, the cost of interest arising from lease with related parties by the Company Executives was PLN 348 thousand.
+As at 31 March 2020, the cost of interest on lease with related parties committed by the Company Executives was PLN 348 thousand compared to PLN 348 thousand in 2019.

+As at 31 December 2020, the balance of unsettled receivables arising from transactions with related parties concluded by the Company Executives and with the Company Executives amounted to PLN 1 thousand.
 As at 31 December 2019, the balance of unsettled receivables arising from transactions with related parties concluded by the Company Executives and with the Company Executives amounted to PLN 4 thousand.
-On the other hand, there were no outstanding balances of liabilities arising from transactions with related parties concluded by the Company Executives and with the Company Executives.

-As at 31 December 2018, there were no outstanding balances of receivables or liabilities arising from transactions with related parties committed by the Company Executives and with the Company Executives.
+As at 31 December 2020 and 31 December 2019, there were no outstanding balances of liabilities arising from transactions with related parties concluded by the Company Executives and with the Company Executives.

-According to the records of Asseco Business Solutions S.A., in the 12 months ended 31 December 2019, the value (net) of purchases transactions of goods and services (including rental) with related parties conducted by the Company Executives and with the Company Executive amounted to PLN 1,924 thousand v.
-PLN 1,878 in the comparable period.
+According to the records of Asseco Business Solutions S.A., in the 12 months ended 31 December 2020, the value (net) of purchases transactions of goods and services (including rental) with related parties conducted by the Company Executives and with the Company Executive amounted to PLN 2,008 thousand v.
+PLN 1,924 in the comparable period.

-The value (net) of the transactions of sales of goods and services to related entities by the Company Executives and to the Company Executives totalled PLN 37 thousand (in the comparative period: PLN 9 thousand).
+The value (net) of the transactions of sales of goods and services to related entities by the Company Executives and to the Company Executives totalled PLN 18 thousand (in the comparative period: PLN 37 thousand).

 Note 8.5 to these financial statements presents the remuneration of the key personnel.